HieuTong/GoldPrice/README.md

 #Default branch: master

 #Run the project
-#Clone project from github.
+1.Clone project from github.
-#"pod install" to install some libraries
+2.Typing "pod install" to install some libraries.